M-arcus/cloudron-docs/docs/documentation/developer/addons.md

 as the application.
 Environment variables, volumes (`/tmp` and `/run`) are all shared with the main application.

-If a task is still running when a new instance of the task is scheduled to be started, the previous task instance is killed.
+Tasks are given a grace period of 30 minutes to complete.
+If a task is still running after 30 minutes and a new instance of the task is scheduled to be started, the previous task instance is killed.

 ### sendmail